North American Food

 about 1550 AD

 (from the British Museum)

-In 1500 AD, most of the people living in North America, like the Pueblo, the Cherokee, the Iroquois, and the Mississippians, ate mainly beans and corn and squash.
+April 2016 - In 1500 AD, most of the people living in North America, like the Pueblo, the Cherokee, the Iroquois, and the Mississippians, ate mainly beans and corn and squash.
 Sometimes people ate their corn baked into tacos or tortillas; other times people boiled corn into mush or soup.
 To go with the beans and corn, people ate the meat of wild animals - venison (deer meat), buffalo, rabbit, turkey, or pigeon.
-If they lived near a lake or a river, they ate trout or salmon or the other fish that were in those rivers.
+If they lived near a lake or a river, they ate trout or salmon or the other fish and frogs that were in those rivers.
 People who lived near the Atlantic or Pacific oceans ate clams, crabs, oysters, and lobster too.
-Everywhere, people also ate wild berries and nuts, and roots like potatoes and carrots and sweet potatoes, and another root we don't eat much today called wapato.
+Everywhere, people also ate wild berries and nuts, and roots like sweet potatoes, and another root we don't eat much today called wapato.

 Some people, like the Chinook, the Inuit, or the Navajo, did not eat beans or corn at this time.
 They didn't farm, so they ate only things that could be gathered in the wild.
-In place of the corn and beans, they ate acorns or wild grass seed mashed up and cooked into flat bread or soup.
+In place of the corn and beans, they ate acorns mashed up and cooked into flat bread, or wild rice.

 When European settlers began to settle in North America, they soon learned to eat like the Native Americans - mainly a lot of sweet potatoes and corn and beans and meat and berries and nuts.
 But the Europeans also brought European animals with them, so they also ate pork and beef and mutton (from sheep) and chicken.
 They smoked the pork to make hams and bacon, and they got eggs from the chickens.
 Instead of cooking on open fires like the Native Americans, the Europeans mainly cooked over fireplaces.